Chapter 5

 “I do not know,” Eku said.
 “But we will be the ones who find out.”

-Three straight nights where all the Abantu had to do to make camp was roll out bed mats on the sand and gaze at stars.
+Three straight nights where all the Abantu had to do to make camp was roll out bed mats on the sand and gaze at the stars.

 The rain, when it came, was gentle and they made crude shelters and slept together for warmth.